Who are Byzantine Catholics?

 Yes.
 We call our dioceses eparchies.
 St. Michael Byzantine Catholic Church is part of the Eparchy of Passaic, which is governed by our God-loving Bishop +Kurt Burnette.
 The Byzantine Catholic Church is one of more than twenty Eastern Catholic Churches.
-Each of us is a Church in own right within the Catholic Church, (a canonical Sui Iuris Church as we are called).
+Each of us is a Church in its own right within the Catholic Church, (a canonical Sui Iuris Church as we are called).
 Other Eastern Catholic Churches like us include the Ukrainian Greek Catholic Church, the Melkite Greek Catholic Church, the Maronite Church, the Chaldean Catholic Church, the Armenian Catholic Church, the Coptic Catholic Church, The Syro-Malabar Catholic Church, the Syro-Malankar Catholic Church, etc. While we have different bishops and eparchies, we are all Catholic.

 Is it true that your priests are able to be married?

 Our priests are not permitted to get married, but we do allow married men to be ordained as priests.
 We have many married clergy with families, including our own Father Andriy and his family.
 However, we do not permit married clergy to be ordained bishops.
 Our bishops, (and all Roman Catholic and Eastern Christian Bishops), are celibate.

 Check out, Christ Our Pascha: Catechism of the Ukrainian Catholic Church.
 Like us, Ukrainian Catholics are Byzantine, and although we are different Churches within the Catholic Church, we have very similar beliefs and practices.
 We also encourage you to visit us and experience the Byzantine Catholic Faith firsthand.
 Check our Calendar for Liturgy times.